WesleyNijhuis/IntegrationProject25/README.md

 # IntegrationProject25
 In this Integration project, we aim to design multiple controllers for a furuta pendulum.
 A report of the project can be found in "Identification and control of a furuta pendulum.pdf".

 The project consisted of three fases.
 First, a first principles model of the Furuta pendulum was established and equipment was callibrated.
 Next, the model parameters were identified through identification around the stable equilibirum.
-Uniquely to the approach we used is the fact that subspace identification methods were used in combination with a structuring state variable transformation and a refining OE identification cycle(more information in chapter 4 and the appendix).
-In the third phase, a Kalman observer, LQR, swing-up controller and model predictive controller were synthesized and implemented.
+Uniquely to the approach we used is the fact that **subspace identification** methods were used in combination with a structuring **state variable transformation** and a **refining OE identification** cycle(more information in chapter 4 and the appendix).
+In the third phase, a **Kalman observer**, **LQR**, **swing-up controller** and **MPC** were synthesized and implemented.
 For the MPC, an optimized matlab s-function was created to achieve the speed necessary for a long prediction horizon.

 ## The Furuta pendulum